fangq/mmc/README.txt

 To compile the software, you need to install GNU gcc compiler toolchain on your system.
 For Debian/Ubuntu based GNU/Linux systems, you can type

-  sudo apt-get install gcc
+  sudo apt-get install build-essential

 and for Fedora/Redhat based GNU/Linux systems, you can type

-  su -c 'yum install gcc'
+  sudo dnf install make automake gcc gcc-c++

-To compile the binary with multi-threaded computing via OpenMP, your gcc version should be at least 4.0.
+To compile the binary with multi-threaded computing via OpenMP, your `gcc` version should be at least 4.0.
 To compile the binary supporting SSE4 instructions, gcc version should be at least 4.3.4.
-For windows users, you should install Cygwin64 [3] or MSYS2.
-During the installation, please select mingw64-x86_64-gcc and make packages.
+For windows users, you should install MSYS2 or Cygwin64 [3].
+During the installation, please select `mingw64-x86_64-gcc` and `make` packages.
-For Mac OS X users, you need to install the mp-gcc4.x or newer gcc from MacPorts or Homebrew and use the instructions below to compile the MMC source code.
+For Mac OS users, you need to install gcc from Homebrew or MacPorts and use the instructions below to compile the MMC source code.

+=== # Building MMC using CMake ===

+One can choose one of the two methods to build mmc binaries.
+The first approach is to use CMake.
+CMake is a portable system creating compilation and linking commands automatically adapted to your operating system and installed compiler.
+It can run on Linux, MacOS and Windows.

+To use CMake, you will have to first run `sudo apt-get install cmake` or `sudo dnf install cmake` to install cmake first.
+To build MMC binaries, you should first navigate to the `mmc/src` folder, and run

+  mkdir -p build
+  cd build
+  cmake .. && make

+if cmake complains that any required library is missing, you will need to install those dependencies, removing all files inside the build folder, and run the cmake command above again.

+The above command builds the `mmc` executable inside `mmc/bin` folder.
+If your system has MATLAB installed, the above command also builds mmclab mex file as `mmc/mmclab/mmc.mex*` where the mex suffix depends on your OS.

+If you want to build the "Trinity" version of mmc to support CUDA on NVIDIA GPUs, you will have to first install CUDA toolkit, and replace the above cmake command by

+  cmake .. -DBUILD_CUDA=on && make

+the executable will be build as `mmc/bin/mmciii` and the mex file is `mmc/mmclab/mmciii.mex*`.

+=== # Building MMC using GNU Make ===

 To compile the program, you should first navigate into the mmc/src folder, and type